Close

 4. Come up with a collective decision, whilst remaining on the same page with the child

-It is impossible to give precise instructions on the formation of the discipline of the child, on the correct phrases and on behavioral patterns in a certain situation.
+It is impossible to give precise instructions on the formation of the discipline of the child, on the correct phrases, and on behavioral patterns in a certain situation.
 All this should be born in the heart of a parent, from the feelings for their child, understanding them, recognizing their needs, and therefore coming up with the right approach.

-Why is My Child Resisting and What Could be Done About This?
+Why is My Child Resisting and What Could Be Done About This?

 Dolgih Olesya/Shutterstock.com